cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 ~~~
 {: .language-python}

-Let's make some histograms
+We will apply of the selection criteria and then make some meaningful histograms.

 First, start by applying a $$p_{T}$$ cut for the objects of interest, namely electrons, muons and jets.
-To compare, first check the number of muons in each subarray of the original collection:
+To compare, first check the number of objects in each subarray of the original collection:

 ~~~
 ak.num(events.electron, axis=1)